 With 75.7 per cent of cases stemming from a child swallowing chemicals, it’s the most common cause of serious injury via beauty products.
 Which of course makes a lot of sense.
 It’s no secret that children of a young age will put just about anything in their mouths and even the smallest amount of your perfume can prove fatal.

 These products can also cause irritation to the skin or eyes.
-Whether it’s their curious hands reaching out and grabbing anything in sight or even simply that your child has accidently tipped the chemical over and it has made contact their skin or eyes.
+Whether it’s their curious hands reaching out and grabbing anything in sight or even simply that your child has accidentally tipped the chemical over and it has made contact their skin or eyes.
 It can sometimes only take the smallest drop to make a impact.

 What could be done to avoid